Article posted: April 20, 2019

 About Shore Power Transformers

 Shore power transformers are expensive, large, heavy and require significant physical space surrounded by free-flowing air for ventilation.
 These transformers can suppress spikes and electrical noise from entering the boat from the shore power grid.
 Some transformer designs can automatically compensate for “low” dock voltage (shore power “brownout,” normal 208VAC).
 There are two shore power transformer wiring configurations: an “isolation configuration” and a “polarization configuration.”
 In both cases, the transformer is installed aboard the boat.
-The secondary winding of the shore power transformer is defined to be the “derived source” of AC power.
+The secondary winding of the shore power transformer is defined to be the “derived source” of AC power aboard the boat.

 For a 30A, 120V isolation transformer, the primary requires a double pole breaker, preferably fit with ELCI, which breaks both “L1” and the neutral, “N.” The safety ground in the shore power cord is connected to an internal shield inside the transformer but does not continue to the external case of the transformer.
 The boat’s safety ground originates at the transformer’s external metal case.
 The transformer is the derived source, so the neutral and the safety ground are bonded together at the transformer.
 The boat’s physical safety ground network does not connect back to the shore power infrastructure.
 The secondary winding feeds onboard 120V branch circuits.